iloveitaly/python-starter-template/.github/actions/direnv-export-and-mask/readme.md

 This action loads environment variables from direnv and automatically masks sensitive values in GitHub Actions logs.
 The environment is loaded into `$GITHUB_ENV` so it's available in future action steps.

+The primary downside of using direnv to manage secrets is they are *not* masked by default.
+This action attempts to mask secrets in the environment with a `mask_all` in case you want all secrets hidden by default.

 ## Features

 - Automatically loads `.envrc` files using direnv